-S.N.A.P.—Swim Lessons for Children with Special Needs
+S.N.A.P.—Swim Lessons for Children with Disabilities

 Physical Benefits

-Swimming is one of the best full-body workouts for children of all ages and skill levels, especially those with special needs.
+Swimming is one of the best full-body workouts for children of all ages and skill levels, especially those with disabilities.
 Learning to swim improves balance, coordination and the development of motor skills, while water resistance builds muscle tone and strength.
 Additionally, floating and propelling through the water isolates muscle groups and develops coordination.
 Swimming also improves range of motion for those with movement restrictions.
 Because buoyancy in the water reduces body weight by 80%, swimming offers an ideal environment for movement with less restriction.

 Emotional Benefits